clarinsi/Corplus/README.md

 ## Acknowledgements

-Corpus was developed under the umbrella of two projects:
+Corplus was developed under the umbrella of two projects:
 - The initial version was prepared with financial aid from the Ministry of Culture in a project "KOST/KUUS"(https://www.cjvt.si/korpus-kost/en/projects/).
 - The finalisation of the tool and its adaptation to the Šolar corpus was financed by the Slovenian Research and Innovation Agency in a project "Empirical foundations for digitally-supported development of writing skills (J7-3159)"(https://www.cjvt.si/prop/en/).
 - The UI was designed by Gašper Uršič (https://www.gasperursic.com/) and developed by RSLabs agency (https://rs-labs.si/).